divdev-source/validator-report/README.md

 # validator-report

-A Polkadot and Kusama validator performance report generator built This was developed to generate a daily status report for validator operators in the [W3F TVP](https://wiki.polkadot.network/docs/thousand-validators).
+A javascript Polkadot and Kusama validator performance report generator developed to generate a daily status report for validator operators in the [W3F TVP](https://wiki.polkadot.network/docs/thousand-validators).
 Enhancement requests welcome.

 Goals: